 We leased the home office from the Exchange until December 31, 2021, at which time we purchased the home office properties from the Exchange at the appraised value of \$97.5 million to align the ownership interest of these facilities with the functions being performed at the home office campus, which are mainly Indemnity's management operations.
-Lease expense totaled \$6.1 million in both 2021 and 2020.
-Operating expenses, including utilities, cleaning, repairs, real estate taxes, property insurance, and leasehold improvements totaled \$15.7 million in both 2021 and 2020.
-The Exchange and its subsidiaries reimbursed us for rent costs and related operating expenses of shared facilities used to perform administrative services, which are allocated based upon usage or square footage occupied.
-Reimbursements related to the use of this space totaled \$4.8 million and \$4.6 million in 2021 and 2020, respectively.
+Lease expense totaled \$6.1 million in 2021.
+Operating expenses, including utilities, cleaning, repairs, real estate taxes, property insurance, and leasehold improvements totaled \$15.7 million in 2021.
+The Exchange and its subsidiaries reimbursed us for rent costs and related operating expenses of shared facilities used to perform administrative services, which are allocated based upon square footage occupied.
+Reimbursements related to the use of this space totaled \$4.8 million in 2021.

 Effective July 1, 2021, the Exchange and its subsidiaries entered into a service agreement with Indemnity to use space in Indemnity-owned properties.
 The home office was added to this agreement effective January 1, 2022.
-The amount charged is based on rental rates of like property in Erie, Pennsylvania and the usage or square footage occupied.
-In 2022 and 2021, income earned from the Exchange and its subsidiaries for the use of space totaled \$2.2 million and \$0.2 million, respectively.
+The amount charged is based on rental rates of like property in Erie, Pennsylvania and the square footage occupied.
+Income earned from the Exchange and its subsidiaries for the use of space totaled \$2.6 million, \$2.2 million and \$0.2 million in 2023, 2022, and 2021, respectively.
 Operating expenses for Indemnity-owned properties under this service agreement include utilities, cleaning, repairs, real estate taxes, property insurance, and leasehold improvements.
-These expenses totaled \$19.5 million and \$0.8 million in 2022 and 2021, respectively.
-The Exchange and its subsidiaries reimbursed us for operating expenses of shared facilities used to perform administrative services, which are allocated based upon usage or square footage occupied.
-Reimbursements related to the use of this space totaled \$4.1 million and \$0.1 million in 2022 and 2021, respectively.
+These expenses totaled \$20.0 million, \$19.5 million, and \$0.8 million in 2023, 2022, and 2021, respectively.
+The Exchange and its subsidiaries reimbursed us for operating expenses of shared facilities used to perform administrative services, which are allocated based upon square footage occupied.
+Reimbursements related to the use of this space totaled \$5.2 million, \$4.1 million, and \$0.1 million in 2023, 2022, and 2021, respectively.